OmerYasirOnal/ysronal/README.md

-- 👋 Hi, There.
+- 👋 Hi, There
-- 👀 I want to be a Full Stack Devoloper
+- 👀 I just want to be a Full Stack Devoloper
 - 📫 How to reach me, engomeryasironal@gmail.com

 <!---